Back to School – Seven Virtues for Purpose, Performance, and Productivity

 1 – Start Your Week with Monday Wishes

 Starting your Week with Monday Wishes is a powerful way to start your week.
-Use your Have-Done-Diary to write down your wishes for the week without limiting yourself.
-Even if you end up re-writing your to-do list, just brain-dump everything you wish for the week.
+Use your Have-Done-Diary (journal) to write your wishes for the week without limiting yourself.
+Even if you rewrite your to-do list, just brain-dump everything you wish for the week.
 The list should include fun stuff like “a bunch of flowers,” too.
-According to this post, journalling can also help with depression.

-I believe we should all have a morning ritual, and you can design yours around your needs, lifestyle, family, and pets.
-For example, you can think about, which order you ideally go through your morning to have a happy and productive day ahead.
+We should all have a morning ritual, and you can design yours around your needs, lifestyle, family, and pets.
+For example, which order do you ideally follow in the morning for a happy and productive day ahead?
 Pro tip: Don’t check your mobile phone during this time of the day.

 3 – Finish with Friday Reflection